Scandal-UK/QuickCompare/ReadMe.md

 Finally, nobody seems to offer a _simple database comparison solution_ that meets my needs for free - even less so if you want to use them programmatically with C#.

-So here is a __free alternative__ that will remain open-source and fully unit-tested for us all to enjoy.
+So here is a __free alternative__ that will remain open-source and fully unit-tested for anyone to use.

 It is lean enough to be used in CI/CD pipelines and as it targets information schema views, it does not negatively impact the performance of the databases under interrogation.